akashacms/akasharender/guide/documents/2-setup.html.md

 An AkashaRender project directory has these attributes:

-* _package.json_ This file lists dependencies on Node.js packages used to build the project, and the _scripts_ section can contain commands to drive the process.
+* _package.json_ This file lists dependencies on Node.js packages used to build the project, and a _scripts_ section containing commands to drive the rendering and deployment process.
 * Several input directories to hold project assets, content files, layout templates, and partials (smaller templates).
 * One or more AkashaRender configuration files, _e.g._ `config.js`, describing the rendering process.
-Typically there will be one configuration file.
-You'll need more than one if you'll reuse the same content for multiple destinations.
+Typically there will be one configuration file, but sometimes you'll need more than one to reuse the same content for multiple destinations.
 * (Optionally) Another Node.js script containing DOM processing functions for use with the Mahabhuta engine.

 ## Simple project initialization